Warren Kiefer: Novelist

-Kiefer was also a novelist, and wrote eight thriller novels.
+Kiefer wrote eight thriller novels.
 His best known novel was The Lingala Code (1972), which won the 1973 Edgar Award.
-The novel was set in the Democratic Republic of the Congo, at the period following the assassination of Patrice Lumumba (1961).
-By his own account, Kiefer had visited the Congo, and his experiences there served as a background for the novel.
+The novel was set in the Democratic Republic of the Congo, during the period following the assassination of Patrice Lumumba (1961).
+In the early 1960s, Kiefer had visited the Congo and shot films there, as well as other places in Africa and the Middle East.
+By his own account, his experiences there served as a background for the novel.

 His third novel was The Pontius Pilate Papers (1976), a fast-paced adventure novel.
 It had theological undertones.
-His fourth novel was named The Kidnappers (1977), and its setting was Argentina.
+His fourth novel, set in Argentina, was named The Kidnappers (1977).
+Outlaw was published in 1991.

 Death

 In the early 1970s, Kiefer moved to Argentina.
 He lived the rest of his life in Buenos Aires until dying of a heart attack in 1995.